Kong/kongponents/docs/components/button.md

 - `none`

 :::tip NOTE
+Use `appearance="none"` to get an unstyled button, making it easier to customize from scratch.
+This removes the built-in styling but retains the button's functionality.

-Use `appearance="none"` to apply custom styles while keeping KButton's basic functionality.
-When this is enabled, the `size` prop won’t work unless `icon` is set to `true`.
+When `appearance="none"` is set, the `size` prop only works if `icon` is `true`; otherwise, `size` has no effect.
 :::

 <div class="spacing-container">